-Western Libraries seeks to provide a welcoming and safe environment for visitors to its Wilson, Haggard Hall, and Goltz-Murray Archives buildings that includes access to well-managed and diverse library collections and the assistance and expertise of its knowledgeable staff.
+Western Libraries seeks to provide a welcoming and safe environment for visitors to its virtual and physical (e.g. Wilson, Haggard Hall, and Goltz-Murray Archives buildings) spaces.
+This includes access to well-managed and diverse library collections and the assistance and expertise of its knowledgeable staff.
 The following expectations are intended to ensure a safe and secure environment for all users.
 Students must also comply with the Student Conduct Code.

 - Use computers and online resources within the guidelines of Western Libraries Computer Use Policy and Western Washington University’s Academic Technology and User Services Ethical Conduct with WWU Network And Computing Resources policy.